-10 Art Books That Will Teach You How to Draw Like an Artist
+10 (plus a BONUS book ), Art Books That Will Teach You How to Draw Like an Artist

 Imagine that you have the skills to proudly put to paper anything you see.